AmbiqAI/neuralSPOT/docs/optimizing_using_neuralspot.md

 /// or
         ns_itm_printf_enable(); // *may* use more power
 ```

+The tradeoff between UART and ITM isn't straightforward: enabling UART will use slightly more power than enabling ITM *without* connecting to the ITM interface (e.g. via `make view`), but connecting to the ITM will use much more power (authors note: when we're only doing occasional debug via printf, we'll use ITM and leave it disconnected except as needed).

 Once an interface has been chosen, printing is via neuralSPOT's low power printf, `ns_lp_printf()`, which behaves just like a normal printf except it enables needed peripherals only when needed - it is meant to be used in conjunction with `ns_deep_sleep()`, described above.